ARM-software/CMSIS-DSP/ComputeGraph/documentation/CPPNodes.md

 For specialization `q15_t` and `q31_t`, the inputs are divided by 2 before being added to avoid any overflow.

-For specialization `float32_t` : The output is multiplied by `0.5f` for consistency for the fixed point version.
+For specialization `float32_t` : The output is multiplied by `0.5f` for consistency with the fixed point version.

 ### MFCC